codekoenig/AspNetCore.Identity.DocumentDb/README.md

     })
 ```

-As with the user store collection and databse, also the role collection won't be created by
+As with the user store collection and database, also the role collection won't be created by
 AspNetCore.Identity.DocumentDB if it doesn't exist.
 Make sure the collection is created beforehand.

 ### Storing users and/or roles together with other documents in the same collection